 Frontend Pages

-The front end is a SPA, which multiple “pages” of sorts.
+The front end is a SPA, which has multiple “pages” of sorts.
+It’s a SPA so these “pages” are more like views.
 Most of the app experience would be in /feed, /explore, and /users.
 The Feed page is to see posts from the users you follow.
 The feed can be filtered in 3 ways: popular, latest, oldest.
 Popular sorts the posts by most likes.
 The Explore page gets all the posts from all users, regardless if you follow them or not.
 The /users page lets you see all users and even search for them using their username.
 The /users/:username page is specifically to see info and posts from the specific user you want to see.

 Deployment